2017–18 Isthmian League: Premier Division

 Billericay Town won the division and returned to National League South after five seasons in the Isthmian League.
 Dulwich Hamlet, who competed in the Isthmian League since its establishment in 1907, won the play-offs and followed them.
-Only one club were to relegate from the Premier Division, Tooting & Mitcham finished bottom of the table and returned straight back to the step 4.
+Only one club was relegated from the Premier Division; Tooting & Mitcham finished bottom of the table and returned straight back to step 4.

-At the end of the season a new step 3 division was created under the Southern Football League, seven Premier Division clubs were transferred to the Southern League Premier divisions.
-Number of clubs in the Premier Division were reduced to 22 for the next season.
+At the end of the season a new step 3 division was created under the Southern Football League; seven Premier Division clubs were transferred to the Southern League Premier divisions.
+The number of clubs in the Premier Division was reduced to 22 for the next season.